 If you’re a casual financial trader, you’ve probably heard of copy trading.
 Perhaps you’ve even thought about using this strategy to compliment your trading style.
 But can you really make money by doing copy trading?

 Well, it isn’t that simple and copy trading does come with as many risks as any form of financial trading.
 But, done right, it can be a very useful strategy to invest and diversify your strategy, no matter where you’re at in your trading career.

 With this in mind, there are several techniques that you can use to spread your bets and maximise potential returns.
-One of the most popular copy trading platforms is eToro.
+A great FX copy trading platforms is FX Pro Copy Trade.
 You can check the profiles of thousands of traders and set up your trades easily.

 Social trading takes the strain